rintala/dinnerplanner-html/README.md

-# Interaction Programing - Lab 3
+# Interaction Programming - Lab 3

 =================================================

-This branch contains new tests for lab 3.
-For more details on how to complete the assignment follow the instructions on the [course website](https://www.kth.se/social/course/DH2642).
+This branch contains lab 3.
+For more details on the assignment, follow the instructions on the [course website](https://www.kth.se/social/course/DH2642).

-Implement the GSC in `src/app.js` and make index.html contain all the views.
+Implemented the GSC in `src/app.js` and let index.html contain all the views.

 ## Testing

-Open `index.html` in the browser and tests should run automatically
+Open `test.html` in the browser and tests should run automatically

 ## Config